ua-snap/wrf_utils/restack_20km/README.md

 rsync -a $SCRATCH_DIR/restacked /import/SNAP/wrf_data/project_data/wrf_data
 ```

-**Note** - The target directory here is hardcoded in this project because it is not expected to change.
-I recommend starting a screen session on the login node or on a compute node for the copy, as it could take a long time.
+**Note** - The target directory here is hardcoded in this project, but we were running into troubles copying the final files of this data here, and have since been utilizing the ACDN (/beegfs) for this data.
+Regardless, I recommend starting a screen session on the login node or on a compute node for the copy, as it could take a long time.
 E.g.:

 ```
 screen srun -p t1small -N 1 --pty /bin/bash